-MDF Raw is a reconstituted wood product containing wood, resin and wax.
+Craftwood® MDF is reconstituted wood product containing wood, resin and wax.
 Machine tools should be fitted with dust extractors and the wearing of a dust mask and eye protection is recommended.
-Material Safety Data Sheets for MDF Raw products are available on request from any Laminex branch or on our website.
+Material Safety Data Sheets for Craftwood® MDF are available on request from any branch of The Laminex Group.